About Multiple Dependencies

 If you have the Dependent On and Dependency Offset fields on the TaskRay Task details window, you will need to remove them as they are no longer supported.

 To remove the fields, you will need to modify the field set on the TaskRay Task.
-The process to modify field sets in not currently available in the Salesforce Lightning Interface and can only be done in Salesforce Classic.
-However, once the changes are made, they will apply to both Classic and Lightning.
 For more information on modifying the Task Field Set, see this article.

 To remove these fields, follow the steps below:

 - Lightning: Objects and Fields | Object Manager

 - Classic: Create | Objects